wooldridge/amazon-mark-button/README.md

    $ cd node_modules/node-dash-button
    $ node bin/findbutton
    ```
-   Press your dash button and look for corresponding MAC address in the
+   Press your dash button and look for the corresponding MAC address in the
    console.
 MAC addresses look like this:

    ```
    74:c2:46:ad:f5:b7
    ```

 9. Open the config_sample.js file and add the MAC address.
+Also specify your
+MarkLogic settings (username, password, operation, etc.).
 Save that file as
 config.js.

-10. Run the order-button script:
+10. Run the node-dash-button button.js script:

    ```
    $ cd ../..
-   $ node index
+   $ node button
    ```

-   When you press the Amazon Dash Button, your console displays information
+   When you press the Amazon Dash Button, the database operation is performed.
-   and, on Mac OS X, plays a random sound.